Singapore economy grows 7.1% in Q3, full-year GDP growth narrowed to about 7%: MTI

 SINGAPORE: Singapore's economy grew by 7.1 per cent year-on-year in the third quarter of 2021, beating expectations, but still slower than the 15.2 per cent growth recorded in the previous quarter.

-Analysts had expected a 6.5% increase for Q3, according to a Reuters poll.
+Analysts had expected a 6.5 per cent increase for Q3, according to a Reuters poll.

 In data released on Wednesday (Nov 24), the Ministry of Trade and Industry (MTI) also narrowed the GDP growth forecast for 2021 to about 7 per cent, from the previous 6 to 7 per cent.